-By 1993, with a growing membership and expenses, the board decided to institute annual dues though payment was still optional.
+By 1993, with a growing membership and expenses, the board decided to institute annual dues-though payment was still optional.
 In 1994, it became necessary to hire a staff person to keep the membership database, publish the newsletter, Broadsides, and handle public relations.
 Broads was on its way to becoming a cohesive organization.

 Today, Broads has a small staff and our ranks have grown to more than 8,500 members and supporters.
 There are nearly 40 Broadbands (chapters) in 17 states across the country dedicated to local and national wilderness issues.
-Our members include men (Great Old Bros) and younger women, too.
+Our members include people of all genders and ages.